Ming-Shu/Communication-with-kernel/README.md

 kernel netlink socket:
                       sockets is created by the netlink_kernel_create(),it is headled by the __netlink_kernel_create(),and it sets the NETLINK_KERNEL_SOCKET flag.

+Eventually both methods call __netlink_create() to allocate a socket in common way it.

 Reference:
           http://www.linuxjournal.com/article/7356?page=0,0